-I got this amazing recipe for date loaf from my Grandma and it is actually a 6th generation recipe!
+This amazing traditional date loaf recipe came from my Grandma.
+Actually, it came from my Grandma’s Great Grandma, so it’s a 6th generation recipe!
 But I know what you’re thinking – Date Nut Loaf doesn’t sound or look particularly enticing.
 I agree.
 For me, it has always had an association with funerals- something you could expect to be served at a wake.
 And some may even consider it to be the ugly sister of Carrot Bread.
 You know, the loaf you’d grudgingly make if you were out of carrots, had to make a loaf and only had dates on hand.
 But trust me, it just has a bad rap that is completely unwarranted.
 You’ll want to take this loaf to the party!

-I finally tried making this loaf because my grandma was always telling me how great it was and I kept thinking, ” but it’s date loaf, how could it be?”
-It has since changed every notion I ever had about date loaf.
+Well, I finally tried making this loaf because my grandma was always telling me how great it was and I kept thinking, “but it’s date loaf, how could it be?”
+It has since changed every notion I ever had about date nut bread.
+In fact, it is the best date nut bread I have ever had!
 Although, I have to admit that I’ve tweaked the recipe ever so slightly because, well, I just can’t help myself.

-So simple, but beyond delicious…testimony to the fact that it has lived on for 6 generations!
-And you don’t even have to love dates to love this light and fluffy loaf.
+So simple, but beyond delicious…testimony to the fact that this easy date loaf recipe has lived on for 6 generations!
+And you don’t even have to love dates to love this light and fluffy old fashioned date nut bread.

 Date Nut Loaf